clj-commons/cljss/README.md

 `defstyled` macro accepts var name, HTML element tag name as a keyword and a hash of styles.

-The macro expands into a function which accepts optional hash of attributes and child components, and returns React element.
-It is available for Om, Rum and Reagent libraries.
+The macro expands into a function which accepts an optional hash of attributes and child components, and returns a React element.
+It is available for the Om, Rum and Reagent libraries.
 Each of them are in corresponding namespaces: `cljss.om/defstyled`, `cljss.rum/defstyled` and `cljss.reagent/defstyled`.

-A hash of attributes with dynamic CSS values as well as normal HTML attributes can be passed into underlying React element.
-Reading from attributes hash map can be done via anything that satisfies `cljs.core/ifn?` predicate (`Fn` and `IFn` protocols, and normal functions).
+A hash of attributes with dynamic CSS values as well as normal HTML attributes can be passed into the underlying React element.
+Reading from the attributes hash map can be done via anything that satisfies `cljs.core/ifn?` predicate (`Fn` and `IFn` protocols, and normal functions).

-_NOTE: Dynamic props that used only to compute styles are also passed onto React element and thus result in adding an unknown attribute on a DOM node.
+_NOTE: Dynamic props that are used only to compute styles are also passed onto React element and thus result in adding an unknown attribute on a DOM node.
 To prevent this it is recommended to use keyword or a function marked with `with-meta` so the library can remove those props (see example below)._

 - keyword value — reads the value from props map and removes matching attribute
 - `with-meta` with a single keyword — passes a value of a specified attribute from props map into a function and removes matching attribute